 A copy of your resume or curriculum vitae (to be uploaded as an attachment to the online application form).

-Once the online application form has been submitted you will receive an automatic reply confirming receipt of your grant application, which will include the tracking number for your application (Ackerman-2020-S-XX).
+Once the online form has been submitted you will receive an automatic reply confirming receipt of your grant application, which will include the tracking number for your application (Ackerman-2023-S-XX).

-Although student applications for the Ackerman Research Grant in Educational Leadership are no longer be accepted by email you are welcome to contact firstname.lastname@example.org with questions about your grant application, and the Ackerman Research Grant program in general.
+Although student applications for the Ackerman Research Grant in Educational Leadership are not accepted by email you are welcome to contact firstname.lastname@example.org with questions about your grant application, and the Ackerman Research Grant program in general.
 If inquiring about a specific grant application that has already been submitted online, please reference your grant application tracking number in your email.